XEWW-AM: XEAC and XEAK

 XEAC began broadcasting from the Agua Caliente resort in Tijuana on January 7, 1934.
-It broadcast at 820 or 815 kilohertz.
+It broadcast on 820 or 815 kilohertz.
 By 1936, the station was owned by Jorge Rivera.
 In 1938, it was listed as transmitting on 980 kHz with 5,000 watts.

 NARBA prompted a major shuffling of radio station frequencies, and XEAC wound up on 690 kHz.
 More than 15 years later, this would play a vital role in changes at the station.
-In the early 1950s, XEAC spawned a television station, which was initially assigned the call letters XEAC-TV but changed to XETV before signing on.
+In the early 1950s, XEAC spawned a television station, which was initially assigned the callsign XEAC-TV but changed to XETV before signing on.

 In 1957, a new group known as California Broadcasters, Inc., with headquarters in the Knickerbocker Hotel in Hollywood, was formed by Rivera to manage U.S. sales and programming rights to the station, which changed its call letters that year from XEAC to XEAK.
 In 1958, the concession for XEAC was sold to Radiodifusora del Pacífico, S.A.

-While XEAC had continued to operate at 5,000 watts, it was easy to upgrade it to 50,000, as protection of Canadian Class I-A CBF Montreal would be relatively straightforward—as happened in the change from XEAC to XEAK.
+While XEAC had continued to operate with 5,000 watts, it was easy to upgrade it to 50,000, as protection of Canadian Class I-A CBF Montreal would be relatively straightforward—as happened in the change from XEAC to XEAK.
 Ultimately, the Tijuana-based AM 690 was assigned Class I-B status.
 XEAK was known as "The Mighty 690", a moniker that its XETRA-AM successor used in later years.
 The Mighty 690 was a Top 40 station, playing the biggest hits in the U.S.